Church PA / Sound – Top Tips

 You may have seen performers on stage with little black boxes that appear to be facing upwards towards them.
 These little black boxes usually sit at the very front of the stage?
 Or you may have seen a musician with an earplug type thing in his ear on stage.
 Ever wondered what these are?

-So, back to our stagebox.
-On the bottom of the picture, we can see 4 other little white inputs.
-These are usually Jack inputs and are used to send the sound that goes into the mixer (from the band or CD etc) - back to the musicians on stage.
-These are then connected to 'foldback' or 'wedge' monitors, which sit at the front of the stage and allow the musicians to hear what they are playing / hear other musicians in the band.
-On your mixer, you will have 'Aux' (auxiliary) channels.
-These are used to send a certain sound back to the musicians on stage.
+So, back to our stagebox or our WiFi mixer on stage, we need to look for the aux outputs.
+These are used to send the sound that goes into the main mixer – back to the musicians on stage.
+The aux leads send the sound we want to send to the ‘foldback’ or ‘wedge’ monitors, which sit at the front of the stage and allow the musicians to hear what they are playing / hear other musicians in the band.

-So, for example, your vocalists are going into channels 1 and 2, and they'd like to be able to hear themselves on stage.
-Up on the stage, they have a foldback monitor each (again, these can be passive or active.
-Passive monitors will need their own power amp to power them, active ones have the power built in).
+So, for example, your vocalists are going into channels 1 and 2, and they’d like to be able to hear themselves on stage.
+Up on the stage, they have a foldback monitor each..
 Vocalist 1 wants to hear themselves and their guitar (which is going into channel 3).
 Vocalist 2 wants to hear only Vocalist 1 and themselves.
 What to do?

 On the mixer on Channel 1 (Vocalist 1), we turn up ‘Aux 1’.
 We also turn up ‘Aux 1’ on Channel 3 (Vocalist 1’s guitar).
 On the mixer you will also have a main control for Aux 1.
 Turn this up.
 For Vocalist 2, we need to turn up ‘Aux 2’ on Channel 2 (Vocalist 2) and on Channel 1 (Vocalist 1).
 Again, we turn up the main ‘Aux 2’ control – like the Aux 1 main control, often located near the top right of the mixer…